 Field-hunting tip

-Look in oxidized zones of hydrothermal base metal deposits country — that is the host setting where joëlbruggerite typically forms.
+Look in oxidized zones of hydrothermal base metal deposits country, the host setting where joëlbruggerite typically forms.
 If you start seeing tsumebite, quartz, cerussite in float, you are in the right ground.
 Field specimens usually show a acicular crystals, radiating sprays habit, so train your eye for that shape before scanning the outcrop.